Office of Research

 - participating in accreditation activities

 The above activities are not subject to limitations on outside work and do not require prior approval as such.
 If the activities involve travel, however, approval for travel away from the University must be sought from the appropriate supervisor.
-Such activities should be reported annually using the Annual Report of Outside Activities (Form 1461).
 This exclusion does not apply to teaching courses for credit or participating in continuing education activities not under the aegis of the University of Washington; prior approval for such activities must be sought.

 De minimis use of University facilities and resources may be permissible for approved Outside Work.
 For information regarding the University's Policy on the use of UW facilities, equipment or resources please refer to Administrative Policy Statement 47.2, especially section 3.c.